TGAC/grassroots-api/docs/server.md

 ### Configuration

 To set up a connection between 2 Servers, the *grassroots.config* needs to be amended by adding an entry to the **servers** key.
-This is an array holding a list where each item relates to an external Grassrroots Server.
+This is an array holding a list where each item relates to an external Grassroots Server.
 An example for one of these items is shown below.

 ~~~~.json
 	"server_name": "grassroots 1",